-Different types of resistors are available in market for using in electronic and electrical systems.
-These resistors have different properties based on their construction and manufacturing system and these properties make them to use of different resistor for different applications.
-Typically, all these resistors are categorized into two types first one is linear and second one is non-linear resistor, but these are further categorized into different types.
+Different types of resistors are available on the market for use in electronic and electrical systems.
+These resistors have different properties based on their construction and manufacturing system, which makes them suitable for different applications.
+Typically, we can categorize all these resistors into two types: linear and non-linear resistors.

-Linear Resistors: Linear resistors are the resistors whose values change with temperature and applied voltages.
-In other words, in these types of resistors current is directly proportional to applied voltages.
-Normally two types of resistor have linear properties first one is fixed resistor and second one is variable resistor, but these are further dived into different types.
+Linear resistors are those whose values change with temperature and applied voltages.
+In other words, in these types of resistors, current is directly proportional to applied voltages.
+Normally, they have two types of linear properties: fixed and variable.

-Wire Wound Resistors: Wire wound resistor is a type of resistor which is made up with insulating rod or core, at which resistor wire is wrapped around this rod or core.
-Resistor wire is generally made up with magnetism or tungsten or nickel material and core is made up with press bound paper or ceramic clay material or beaklike etc. If we talk about the cost of wire, then magnetism wire wound resistors are so much costly and these are mainly used in sensitive test equipment such as in wheat stone bridge etc. Their power rating which is easily available in market is 2 watts to up to 100 watts, ohmic resistance 1ohm 200 K ohm and these could be operated safely at 350 Co temperature.
-A simple wire wound resistor is shown in figure 2
+A wire-wound resistor is one that has an insulating rod or core around which the wire is wrapped.
+Resistor wire is generally made up of magnetism, tungsten, or nickel material, and the core is made up of press-bound paper, ceramic clay material, beaklike material, etc. If we talk about the cost of wire, then magnetism wire wound resistors are very costly, and these are mainly useful in sensitive test equipment such as wheat stone bridges, etc. Their power rating, which is easily available on the market, is from 2 watts to up to 100 watts.
+Their ohmic resistance is 1 ohm to 200 kOhm, and these can operate safely at 350 °C. For a simple wire-wound type, refer to the figure below.

 Figure 2 Simple Wire Wound Resistor

-Carbon Composition Resistors: These types of resistors are made out with the mixture of graphite or powdered carbon or resin binder or insulation filler.
-The ratio of insulating material in these resistors decided the value of resistor.
-These are made up in rod shapes and two metal caps are connected at the both ends of this rod which are easily sold in PCB.
-They are very reliable, very cheap and small in size therefore they occupy less space.
-They are available in market in different ohms and power rating.
-A simple carbon composition resistor is shown in figure 3
+These types have a mixture of graphite, powdered carbon, resin binder, or insulation filler.
+The ratio of insulating material in these resistors determines their values.
+These have rod shapes and two metal caps that connect at both ends of this rod, which is why their soldering is easy on the PCB.
+They are very reliable, cheap, and small in size; therefore, they occupy less space.
+They are available on the market in different ohms and power ratings.
+We can see a simple carbon-composition type in the figure below.

 Figure 3 Simple Carbon Composition Resistor

-Thin Film Resistor: Typically, thin film resistors are made up with a resistive material of high grid ceramic rod.
-On this insulating rod which are normally available in market in the shape of glass or tube, a thin layer of conductive material is layer and overlaid to form a thin film resistor.
-This resistor is further divided into two types first one is carbon film resistor and second one is metal film resistor.
+Typically, thin-film resistors have a resistive material of high-grid ceramic rod.
+On this insulating rod, which is normally available on the market in the shape of a glass or tube, a thin layer of conductive material overlays it to form a thin-film resistor.
+This further divides into two types: the first is a carbon film, and the second is a metal film.

-Carbon Film Resistor: Carbon film resistors consist of a high grid ceramic material rod that is called substrate, and, on this substrate, a very thin resistive layer of carbon or film is layer and overlaid to form a carbon film resistor.
-Because they have negligible resistance, high stability and wide operating range as compared to other types of resistors therefore they are mainly used in electronic circuits
+The type consists of a high-grid ceramic material rod that is the substrate, and on this substrate, a very thin resistive layer of carbon overlays to form a carbon film resistor.
+Because they have negligible resistance, high stability, and a wide operating range in comparison to other types, they are mainly useful in electronic circuits.

-Metal Film Resistor: The construction of metal film resistor is almost same as carbon film resistor but the only difference between them is that its core is made up with metal material instead of carbon.
-They are very cheap, tiny and reliable in operation.
-Its temperature co-efficient is very low almost + 2 pp/mC0.
-These are used in that places where low noise and stability is not so much important.
-A metal film resistor is shown in figure 5
+The construction of a metal film resistor is almost the same as that of a carbon film, but the only difference between them is that its core has a metal material instead of carbon.
+They are very cheap, tiny, and reliable in operation.
+Its temperature coefficient is very low—almost + 2 pp/mC0.
+Their uses include places where low noise and stability are not so important.
+For a metal film type, refer to the figure below.

 Figure 5 Metal Film Resistor